parnaljoshi/MENdel/README.md

    cd MENdel
    ```

-   Alternatively, use the green "Clone or download" button in the upper right corner and choose "Download ZIP"
+   Alternatively, use the green "Code" button in the upper right corner and choose "Download ZIP"

    - For Windows users